vinisalazar/BioProv/paper/paper.md

 ## Command line application and workflows

-To use the CLI, after installing, simply type `bioprov`:
+To use the CLI, after installing, type `bioprov` in the system's Shell:

 ```shell
 ~/ $ bioprov